'Julie & the Phantoms' Costume Designer Shares 8 Secrets: See Sketches

 2. How Sunset Curve Got Their '90s Rocker Style

-"I work with a lot of musicians and the way that my process is with boy bands or girl bands is, unless the goal is for it to be like a K-pop band where every person is exactly the same, you look at the group as a whole and ask, what is the brand?
-And then it's pulling individual styles and putting them into something that makes them cohesive.
-With the boys, I created mood boards.
-I didn't do any illustrations with the boys because a lot of the T-shirts were custom-made due to clearance and things like that.
-But I created mood boards because the idea was that a lot of their stuff would be shopped.
-They wouldn't be made from scratch.
+"I work with a lot of musicians and the way that my process is with boy bands or girl bands is, unless the goal is for the look to be like Backstreet Boys or 'NSync where every person is exactly the same, you look at the group as a whole and ask, 'What is the brand?'
+And then it's pulling individual styles and putting them into something that makes them cohesive as a whole.
+With the boys, I created mood boards to accomplish that Sunset Curve aesthetic.

 "Luke was always supposed to be my heavy metal, die-hard rock 'n' roll guy.
-Reggie is kind of the nerdy character, but he, for me, extracted this classic rock, from James Dean to 1995 with the shirt tied around his waist.
+Reggie is kind of the funny character, but he, for me, extracted this classic rock, from James Dean to 1995 with the shirt tied around his waist.
 He's this timeless white T-shirt and leather jacket rock 'n' roll guy with skinny jeans and boots.
-You'd see guys like that dressed today.
-And then with Owen, his character being gay, I wanted to make him effortless street style.
-He knew what was in and what was cool.
-He was wearing the Air Max from the ‘90s and he had the crop sweater but he was just effortlessly chic and had his band T-shirts as well, which in the ‘90s, we all wore big logo band T-shirts."
+You even see guys like that dressed today!
+And then with Owen, I wanted to make him have street style that was effortlessly chic.
+He knew what was in and what was cool, so I put him in Air Max from the ‘90s and crop sweaters, plus he had his big logo band T-shirts as well, which in the ‘90s were very in."

 GET THE LOOK: